datacarpentry/astronomy-python/_extras/guide.md

 * In the original paper, they use an idiosyncratic function to define the boundaries of the isochrone filter.
 You *can* present the original form, but it takes some explaining.
 The alternative is to use the simpler boundaries in the notes.

-* Students might express concern that the polygon we use to select candidate stars is not closed.
+* learners might express concern that the polygon we use to select candidate stars is not closed.
 That's ok; the `contains_points` method treats the polygon as if it is closed (by connecting the last point to the first).